Azure/azure-kusto-microhack/README.md

   Use the “Take 10” link (under “Quick queries”).
 Review the query and the data.

   Notice that the query begins with a reference to the data table.
-This data is piped into the first and only operator in our query, take, returns a specific number of arbitrary rows.
+This data is piped into the first and only operator in our query (take) and returns a specific number of arbitrary rows.
   Run the query by either selecting the Run button above the query window or selecting Shift+Enter on the keyboard.
   Use the “Manage Data Connection” link (under the “Monitor” section) to go to the portal and review your data connection.
 The data connection is saved under the Database.